 Third Form Scholarships

-A range of Awards are available at this point of entry and include Scholarships, Performing Arts Awards, Sports Award, Jolie Brise All Rounder Boarding Award and Head Master's Awards.
+A range of scholarships and awards are available at this point of entry and include Scholarships, Performing Arts Awards, Sport Awards, Jolie Brise All Rounder Boarding Award and Head Master's Awards.

-Scholarships, interviews, and auditions for September 2019 entry will be held at Dauntsey's during the week commencing 12 November 2018.
-The closing date for entries is Monday 15 October 2018.
+Scholarship and award assessments, interviews, and auditions for September 2019 entry will be held at Dauntsey's during the weeks commencing Monday 19 and Monday 26 November 2018.
+The closing date for applications is Monday 22 October 2018.

 - Academic Scholarships